crazyoptimist/crazyoptimist-github-io/content/post/2024/how-to-configure-dwm.md

 DWM has only a few thousands lines of source code written in C, and you many guess the reason why it's very lightweight.
 It only consumes 200-300 MB of RAM, while a typical floating window manager like GNOME usually eats more than 1 GB.

-Knowing all those good stuff, why not give it a try?
-TL;DR: Let's dive into it!
+Knowing all these good thingies, why not give it a try?
+TL;DR: Let's dive in!

 Before installing and configuring DWM on my machine, I already had Arch Linux with KDE Plasma as my daily driver.
 Thus, you will likely need to bring some more/different hacks if your prerequisite Linux setup is different from mine.